Lebanon Country Commercial Guide

 Cybersecurity

 Cybersecurity is an increasingly vital aspect of any digital economy.
 Lebanon has demonstrated some expertise in cybersecurity, but the sector has often been overlooked.
-Unfortunately, the country has also experienced a high number of cyberattacks on private records held by government, on government websites.
+Unfortunately, the country has also experienced a high number of cyberattacks on private records held on government websites.
 To mitigate these risks, Lebanon must invest in cybersecurity infrastructure, develop a skilled workforce, and implement robust regulations to protect sensitive data.